swcarpentry/matlab-novice-inflammation/_episodes/05-func.md

 {: .matlab}

-is called the *function definition*, and it declares that we're writing a function named `fahr_to_kelvin`, that accepts a single parameter, `ftemp`, and outputs a  single value, `ktemp`.
+is called the *function definition*, and it declares that we're writing a function named `fahr_to_kelvin`, that has a single parameter, `ftemp`, and outputs a single value, `ktemp`.
 Anything following the function definition line is called the *body* of the function.
 The keyword `end` marks the end of the function body, and the function won't know about any code after `end`.